jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 we got rid of `autoLogin` and use the `IniState` instead.
 The post build event is used to sample the current value of `userDyn`.
 This ensures a user event fires if there is one available.
-This event mechanism also works for static rendering.
+That mechanism also works for static rendering.

 # Conclusion
 Loading times was one of reflex major weaknesses and this blog post discussed how to